Deion Sanders: Other business and entertainment ventures

 In addition to his sports career, Sanders also had a career in music as a rapper.
 He released his debut album in 1994, Prime Time, through Hammer's Bust It Records label via Capitol Records.
 In 1995, Hammer released "Straight to My Feet" with Sanders, from the Street Fighter soundtrack (released in December 1994).
 The song charted No. 57 in the UK.

 Sanders moved on to other ventures after his retirement.
 In 2003, Sanders took interest in Devin Hester, a return specialist from Miami.
 Sanders mentored Hester; he counselled and advised him during his collegiate career.
 The Chicago Bears drafted Hester in the second round of the 2006 NFL draft.
-Since then, Hester has broken the record for the most total returns for touchdowns in NFL history with 14 punt returns, 5 kick off returns, and 1 missed field goal return (20).
+Since then, Hester has broken the record for the most total returns for touchdowns in NFL history with 14 punt returns, 5 kick returns, and 1 missed field goal return (20).
 Hester has cited Sanders as one of his major inspirations and idols, and thanked him for his training and advice.
 Hester, also known as "Anytime", on occasion performed Sanders' signature touchdown dance and high-steps in homage to his mentor.

 Sanders also tried to adopt a high school running back, Noel Devine, who was one of the top recruits in 2007.
 Sanders was advised against doing this but responded, "He doesn't have parents; they died.
 God put this young man in my heart.
 This is not about sports.
 This is about a kid's life."
 He now mentors Devine, and was a factor in Devine's extended wait to sign a letter-of-intent to West Virginia University.
 Devine eventually signed to play football for the Mountaineers.

 Sanders has also been a mentor to Baltimore Ravens wide receiver Michael Crabtree, as well as former Dallas Cowboys wide receiver, Dez Bryant.

 In January 2004, Sanders was hired as an assistant coach to the Dallas Fury, a women's professional basketball team in the National Women's Basketball League, even though Sanders had never played organized basketball either in college or the professional level.

 On September 2, 2005, in response to Hurricane Katrina, Sanders challenged all professional athletes in the four major sports to donate $1,000 each to relief efforts, hoping to raise between $1.5 and $3 million.
 Sanders said "Through unity, we can touch thousands...
 I have friends and relatives that feel this pain.
 Help in any way you can."
 In April 2006, Sanders became an owner of the Austin Wranglers, an Arena Football League team.

 Sanders has occasionally served as a celebrity spokesperson, such as representing Monitronics, a security system firm, at an industry conference in the spring of 2010.

 In 2020, Sanders became an OOFOS brand ambassador.
-Sanders credited his OOFOS shoes with helping with the lingering pain he felt from his years as a pro athlete.
+Sanders credited his OOFOS shoes with helping with the lingering pain he felt from his years as a professional athlete.

 On April 10, 2024, Sanders entered into an endorsement deal with Boost Mobile.